psychemedia/storytelling-notes/golden-ball.md

 Hold up your hands so high,
 For I think I see my own mother coming o'er yonder stile to me.

-Oh mother hast thon any gold for me,
+Oh mother hast thou any gold for me,
 Any money to bay me free.

 To save my body from the cold clay ground and my head from the gallows tree?